-- Assist and collaborate with clubs, committees, senators, students, faculty, and staff to request room reservations, order supplies, or prepare for studentplanned events; - Assist student leaders to login email accounts and manage group accounts;

-- Provide logistical services for GSC-specific events (Alumni Networking Event, NGO Fair, Graduate Garden / Boat Party, GSC Alumni Networking Brunch and Career Forum, New Alumni Cocktail and Graduate Awards Ceremony, Graduation Gala, etc.); - Meet with entire SGA Team and the Dean of Student Development weekly (time to be determined each semester based on academic schedules); - Work all joint USC / GSC co-sponsored events, - Hold a minimum of 5 office hours each week during the academic year; - Participate in SGA trainings and retreats and transition training with new SGA team in May. - Maintain information and transition manual for present and future SGA.
+- Assist and collaborate with clubs, committees, senators, students, faculty, and staff to request room reservations, order supplies, or prepare for student- planned events; - Assist student leaders to login email accounts and manage group accounts; - Provide logistical services for GSC-specific events (Alumni Networking Event, NGO Fair, Graduate Garden / Boat Party, GSC Alumni Networking Brunch and Career Forum, New Alumni Cocktail and Graduate Awards Ceremony, Graduation Gala, etc.); - Meet with entire SGA Team and the Dean of Student Development weekly (time to be determined each semester based on academic schedules; - Work all joint USC / GSC co-sponsored events, - Hold a minimum of 5 office hours each week during the academic year; - Participate in SGA trainings and retreats and transition training with new SGA team in May; - Maintain information and transition manual for present and future SGA.

-- €750 stipend each semester; - €375 Orientation payment each semester one participates. - Monthly phone stipend; up to €40. - Access to the SGA Office, including a work station, printing rights and a university phone line.
+- A stipend each semester, to be determined by the Dean of Students and Vice Dean of Students; - An additional stipend for each semester one participates in orientation; - Monthly phone stipend; up to $\in 40$; - Access to the SGA Office, including a workstation, printing rights and a university phone line.

-- Good interpersonal skills to collaborate with a wide network of offices and constituencies; - Interested in event planning; - Comfortable speaking French; - Self-motivated and inquisitive to seek solutions and ask for help from outside vendors.
+• Good interpersonal skills to collaborate with a wide network of offices and constituencies;

+- Interested in event planning;

+- Comfortable speaking French;

+- Self-motivated and inquisitive to seek solutions and ask for help from outside vendors.

-Annex II - Responsibilities of SGA Officers
+Annex II - Responsibilities of the SGA Officers

-Undergraduate / Graduate Student Council (USC / GSC Senator)
+Undergraduate/Graduate Student Council (USC/GSC Senator)